top of page

 I started by implementing aiming, shooting, and weapon swap mechanics.
 The player uses a holster socket and a hand socket, when picking up a weapon, the system checks which socket is available.
 If both are occupied, the player will eventually be able to swap and drop the current weapon.

-Aiming down sights (ADS) currently works as intended.
-I experimented with aiming from the weapon barrel when not ADS, but it felt very hard to control and made it difficult to aim even at static objects.
-To secure that the players experience is as smooth as possible my next step is to adjust hip-fire aiming so the player rotates and shoots toward the crosshair, ensuring consistent aiming behaviour in both ADS and non-ADS modes.
+I experimented with Aiming down sights (ADS) from the weapon barrel when not ADS, but it felt very hard to control and made it difficult to aim even at static objects.
+To secure that the players experience is as smooth as possible I adjusted the hip-fire aiming so the player rotates and shoots toward the crosshair, ensuring consistent aiming behaviour in both ADS and non-ADS modes.

 Code Snippets